amyo29/beepboop/readme.md

 #### Sharing
 We have implemented the front end for sharing and are mid way implementing it in the backend.
 We ran into some issues when implementing the backend that took longer than expected to resolve.
-We've decided to push this to the final stage.
+There is also an issue with opening the share screen that causes the app to display an error message and not add an alarm as intended.

 #### Login/Sign Up Screens (Alpha)